-Multi-Phase Power Conversion
+Multi-Phase Control

-Microprocessor load current profiles have changed to the point where the multi-phase power conversion advantage is pronounced.
-The technical challenges associated with producing a single-phase converter which is both cost-effective and thermally viable have forced a change to the cost-saving approach of multi-phase.
-The ISL6559 controller helps reduce the complexity of implementation by integrating vital functions and requiring minimal output components.
-The block diagram in Figure 1 provides a top level view of multi-phase power conversion using the ISL6559 controller.
+Microprocessor load current profiles have increased to the point where the multi-phase power conversion advantage is pronounced.
+The technical challenges associated with producing a single-phase converter which is both costeffective and thermally viable have forced a change to the cost-saving approach of multi-phase.
+The ISL6569 controller helps reduce the complexity of implementation by integrating vital functions and requiring minimal output components.
+The block diagram in Figure 1 provides a top level view of multi-phase power conversion using the ISL6569 controller.